oatlog/oatlog/doc/planning_report/main.typ

 Since we are doing performance-critical code generation, we want to generate code that is easily reasoned about by rustc and in particular LLVM.
 This implies a strong benefit of static rather than dynamic code, to get better aliasing analysis, function inlining, etc. We must balance this with effective dynamism that could be useful for query planning.
-Profiling will guide such decisions.

 == Extraction